Flutter-Challenge/mini_challenge_1_starter_app/README.md

-## Welcome to Flutter Challenges!
+## Welcome to Flutter Challenge!

 You are participating in our very first Challenge.
 We decided to start out small, with a Mini Challenge.
 This should not take you more than 1-2 hours to complete, and you have 4 days to submit it.
-The submission deadline is April 15th 23:59:59 UTC.
+The submission deadline is April 16th 23:59:59 UTC.

 This Mini Challenge is a bit special since it is our very first one.